julimer228/julimer228/README.md

 - 👋 Hi, I’m Julia
-- Master's degree student in computer science at Silesian University of Technology
+- MSc in Computer Science
 - Master's degree student in data science at Silesian University of Technology